This essay was originally published on September 6 2019.

 The ministry of education and its conservative collaborators are playing a significant role in this political show.
 The ministry is using its regional school administrators to help “raise awareness” and provide tools to “stop evil anti-family ideologies.”
 For example, there are numerous reminders on where special parental statements can be downloaded to guarantee that educators ask the parents’ permission to speak to their students about sexuality.
 But of course, promoting such statements is a populist measure, as parents always express such will at the turn of each academic year to enroll their children in such optional classes.

-Several distinguished teachers opposed the Law and Justice party (Pis), and wrote an official letter to the former minister of education Anna Zalewska protesting against Barbara Nowak’s suggestion that having sex education classes in schools – in accordance with WHO health guidance — is a crime.
+Several distinguished teachers opposed the Law, and the PiS wrote an official letter to the former minister of education Anna Zalewska protesting against Barbara Nowak’s suggestion that having sex education classes in schools – in accordance with WHO health guidance – is a crime.
 Meanwhile, PiS party members are implying that the majority of people who identify as LGBTQ are also pedophiles.
-The fear is amplified by tweets, posts, and state-owned or financially supported traditional media and is used to praise the creation of “LGBT ideology-free zones” in 30 towns, cities and regions — mainly in the more conservative eastern part of Poland.
+The fear is amplified by tweets, posts, and state-owned or financially supported traditional media and is used to praise the creation of “LGBT ideology-free zones” in 30 towns, cities and regions – mainly in the more conservative eastern part of Poland.

 In the meantime, two events caught the attention of Polish society.
 Milo Mazurkiewicz, a trans-woman activist, jumped off of a bridge in May as an act of desperation.
 A Facebook post she left before she died reads: “I’m fed up with being treated like shit.”
 When Milo’s friends tried to commemorate her death, they were physically and verbally attacked by two separate groups.
 TVN24, a popular TV station, decided to report the tragedy and the attacks, and they devoted a special program to Milo’s life and to cover the hostility LGBTQ community are facing in Poland.